AN EXHIBITION BY

 Portraits by Raimond de Weerdt.
 Stories caught and crafted by Jeanti St Clair.

-The Lismore exhibition will also feature documentary photographs of the rescue efforts from Elise Derwin, a Love for Lismore heart banner by Rebecca Ryan and a compiled list of rescuer names, as gathered by Flood Diaries' Dannielle Pickford and Sarah Moran.
+The Lismore exhibition also featured documentary photographs of the rescue efforts from Elise Derwin, a Love for Lismore heart banner by Rebecca Ryan and a compiled list of rescuer names, as gathered by Flood Diaries' Dannielle Pickford and Sarah Moran, presented as part of an installation by Jeanti St Clair.